Answers To Frequently Asked Questions About The Budget

 What is the current status of the District’s budget situation?

-As of June 6, 2019, the District continues to have a structural budget deficit with cash projected to run out in the 2021-22 fiscal year.
+On September 11, 2019, County Superintendent Dave Gordon disapproved the District’s 2019-20 adopted budget and recommended accelerated labor negotiations.
+Despite adopting almost $29 million in cuts and cost savings, the District continues to have a structural budget deficit with cash projected to run out in the 2021-22 fiscal year.
 If the District cannot achieve ongoing cost savings in the near future to eliminate deficit spending, it will need a state loan (i.e. state takeover) to cover expenses when cash runs out.

 The District is now pursuing long-term cost savings through labor negotiations with all five of its bargaining units–Sacramento City Teachers Association (SCTA), Service Employees International Union Local 1021 (SEIU 1021), United Professional Educators (UPE), Teamsters Local 150 and Classified Supervisors.
 Four of five labor partners have commenced negotiations with the District.
 The District continues inviting SCTA’s leaders to commence negotiations.
 Click here to get the latest bargaining updates.